graph-gophers/graphql-go/README.md

 [tonyghita/graphql-go-example](https://github.com/tonyghita/graphql-go-example) - A more "productionized" version of the Star Wars API example given in this repository.

-[deltaskelta/graphql-go-pets-example](https://github.com/deltaskelta/graphql-go-pets-example) - graphql-go resolving against a sqlite database
+[deltaskelta/graphql-go-pets-example](https://github.com/deltaskelta/graphql-go-pets-example) - graphql-go resolving against a sqlite database.

-[OscarYuen/go-graphql-starter](https://github.com/OscarYuen/go-graphql-starter) - a starter application integrated with dataloader, psql and basic authentication
+[OscarYuen/go-graphql-starter](https://github.com/OscarYuen/go-graphql-starter) - A starter application integrated with dataloader, psql and basic authentication.

+[zaydek/graphql-go-walkthrough](https://github.com/ZAYDEK/graphql-go-walkthrough) - A beginner friendly walkthrough for prospective developers.
+Covers interacting with a database (Postgres) and serving over HTTP.